zama-ai/tfhe-rs/tfhe/docs/README.md

 * [Homomorphic parity bit](tutorials/parity-bit.md): Learn how to implement a parity bit calculation over encrypted data
 * [Homomorphic case changing on ASCII string](tutorials/ascii-fhe-string.md): See how to process string data securely by changing cases while keeping the data encrypted.
 * [SHA256 with Boolean API](tutorials/sha256-bool.md): Delve into a more complex example: implementing the SHA256 hash function entirely on encrypted boolean values.
-* [All tutorials](tutorials/see-all-tutorials.md): A complete list of all available tutorials in one place.tutorials: A complete list of all available tutorials in one place.
+* [All tutorials](tutorials/see-all-tutorials.md): A complete list of all available tutorials in one place.

 ### References & Explanations